clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/documentation/grammar.rst

 Avoid the use of contractions since some of them might be ambiguous and confusing to non-native English-speaking audiences.

-Some contractions can cause confusion for nonnative English-speakers because these contractions stand for more than one construction.
+Some contractions can cause confusion for non-native English-speakers because these contractions stand for more than one construction.
 For example, there's can be a contraction of there is or there has.
 The same applies to where's, it's, that's, and others.